conan-io/docs/packaging/getting_started.rst

 This is a complete package recipe.
 Without worrying too much about every detail, these are the basics:

-* The ``settings`` field defines the configuration that defines the different binary packages.
+* The ``settings`` field defines the configuration that defines the different package binaries.
   In this example we are defining that any change to the OS, compiler, architecture or build type will generate a different package binary.
+Remember, Conan generates different package binaries for different introduced configuration (in this case settings) for the same recipe.

 * This package recipe is also able to create different package binaries for static and shared libraries with the ``shared`` option, which is defaulted to False (i.e. by default it will use static linkage).

 * The ``source()`` method executes a ``git clone`` to retrieve the sources from github.
-Other origins, as downloading a zip file are also possible.
+  Other origins, as downloading a zip file are also available.
 As you can see, any manipulation of the code can be done, as checking out any branch or tag, or patching the source code.
 In this example, we are adding two lines to the existing CMake code, to ensure binary compatibility.
 Don't worry too much about it now, we'll visit it later.

 * The ``build()`` first configures the project, then builds it, with standard CMake commands.
   The ``CMake`` object is just a helper to ease the translation of conan settings to CMake command line arguments.
 Also remember that **CMake is not strictly required**.
 You can build packages directly invoking **make**, **MSBuild**, **SCons** or any other build system.

 * The ``package()`` method copies artifacts (headers, libs) from the build folder to the final package folder.

 * Finally, the ``package_info()`` method defines that consumer must link with the "hello" library when using this package.
 Other information as include or lib paths can be defined as well.
   This information is used for files created by generators to be used by consumers, as ``conanbuildinfo.cmake``